freqtrade/freqtrade/docs/hyperopt.md

 #### Sell optimization

-Similar to the buy-signal above, sell-signals can also be optimized.
+Similar to the entry-signal above, exit-signals can also be optimized.
 Place the corresponding settings into the following methods

 * Define the parameters at the class level hyperopt shall be optimizing, either naming them `sell_*`, or by explicitly defining `space='sell'`.